joewez/AmpyFileManager/README.md

-# AmpyFileManager
+# Ampy File Manager
 Windows GUI for the Adafruit MicroPython Utility
 <p align="center">
   <img src="https://github.com/joewez/AmpyFileManager/blob/master/afm.jpg" alt="Screenshot"/>
 </p>

-A simple GUI wrapper that executes the AMPY command to manipulate the files on an ESP8266 board running MicroPython.
+A simple GUI wrapper that executes the AMPY (https://github.com/scientifichackers/ampy) command to manipulate the files on an ESP8266 board running MicroPython.

 It was written in C# in Visual Studio 2019, so you will need VS Express or better to compile it.
 It uses the Scintilla editor control (https://github.com/jacobslusser/ScintillaNET) to which allow for MicroPython syntax highlighting.